RLButch/project-4-stroke-predictions/README.md

    macro avg       1.00      1.00      1.00      1694
 weighted avg       1.00      1.00      1.00      1694

+Evaluation: In this optimization attempt, we divided the bmi column into four categories(or bins) and applied the RandomOverSampler technique to oversample the data and utilized it for training our model.
+As a result, we obtained an accuracy score of approximately 99.6% for predicting both class 0 and 1.
+When we compared this outcome with our initial model that didn't involve binning the bmi, we observed that the overall performance increased slightly by 1.5%, while sensitivity and specificity scores were enhanced.
+This suggests that binning the bmi column has an affect on the overall performance of the model.
+The F1 score is equal to 1 which tells us that this model is predicting stroke incidence accurately.
+Precision tells us that out of all the patients the model predicted no stroke - the model is gettin it 100% correct and for stroke prediction the incidence  it was 97%. this model is predicting non stroke incidence better than it is predicting strokes.
+On the test data it was accurately predicting no strokes when there weren't any and predicting 6 strokes when there were no actual strokes.

 Our third attempt was the oversampler and random forest model alone which became our model of choice and the final model for the final visualisation of this project - the data was imputed through pickle and visualised in flask, html and css.